fe-data/fe-docs/docs/usage/examples.rst

 You can easily check whether the participant has passed all checkpoints with the :guilabel:`info` button in the :doc:`scan app <../apps/scan>`.

+You can take your cycling to the next level by optionally using the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ for users who want it.
+Or even configure the use of :doc:`Firebase <../advanced/firebase>` to use realtime track updates and realtime messages from the event organization.

 Ship a signed photo book
 ^^^^^^^^^^^^^^^^^^^^^^^^
 All visitors of the Open Air DJ Festival can buy a signed photo.
 Although *Fast Event* is not a full-blown webshop, you can easily ship a single item (photo book) to customers if it’s occasionally.
 No need to install complex webshop-plugins, just use ‘Fast Events’.